open-covid-19/data/README.md

 Note that the `latest` version contains the last non-null record for each key, whereas all others contain the last `N` days of data (all of which could be null for some keys).
-All of the above listed tabled have a corresponding JSON version, simply replace `csv` with `json` in the link.
+All of the above listed tables have a corresponding JSON version; simply replace `csv` with `json` in the link.

 If you are trying to use this data alongside your own datasets, then you can use the [Index](#index) table to get access to the ISO 3166 / NUTS / FIPS code, although administrative subdivisions are